Prevent Internet Doomsday: Save Your System Now!

 We hope we got your attention already because time is of the essence.
 Let’s cover the basics real quick.

 about DNSChanger Malware

-DNSchanger is a malware discovered in 2007 which went on to infect millions of computer systems worldwide.
+DNSchanger is malware discovered in 2007 that went on to infect millions of computer systems worldwide.
 It was released by cybercriminals to take control of your web server.
-The Malware intercepts websites visited by your web browser and redirect you to other sites they had prepared, so you will then use the server under their control.
+The Malware intercepts websites visited by your web browser and redirects you to other sites they had prepared, so you will then use the server under their control.
 Once you are infected, you are set to use only their server every time you go online.
-This DNS server will alter every user searches, giving fake and malicious answers as well as promoting fake and dangerous products.
+This DNS server will alter every user search, giving fake and malicious answers as well as promoting fake and dangerous products.
 It is showing users the altered version of the Internet.